By: Editorial Team | Posted: April 13, 2016 | Updated: March 22, 2023

 Below are several different “personas”.
 These correspond to broad “types of life circumstances”, and we find it is often useful to ask which of these personas best fits a specific individual before trying to recommend a specific product for that person.

-If you are taking one of our workshops, please read over these personas and decide which one best fits the specific individual you have in your mind when you come to our workshop.
-That might be you, or it might be a friend, family member, or if you are a clinician, a patient.
+If you are taking one of our workshops or reading our article Medical Alerts: Just Tell me What To Buy!, please read over these “medical alert personas” and decide which one best fits the specific individual you have in your mind.
+That might be you, or it might be a friend or family member — or if you are a clinician, a patient.

 This is the person who is very active physically, and mentally alert, but has reached an age where there are significant risk factors that make events like falls or stroke either more likely, or potentially more dangerous, than in someone younger.
 A good example might be someone with osteoporosis who is at increased risk of suffering a hip fracture if they fall.